alextaujenis/RBD_Capacitance/README.md

 Keep processing the readings and move this library along in real-time.

 ##isFinished()
-All readings have been taken and a moving average [getValue()](https://github.com/alextaujenis/Capacitance#getvalue) is ready.
+Returns true if all readings have been taken and a moving average [getValue()](https://github.com/alextaujenis/Capacitance#getvalue) is ready.

 ##getValue()
-The moving average value of all capacitance readings.
+Returns an unsigned long of the moving average value (microseconds to charge the pin) for the capacitance reading.

 #License
 This code is available under the [MIT License](http://opensource.org/licenses/mit-license.php).